 - Provide support for an existing partial or denture, making them more secure and comfortable.

 Once deciding dental implants are the right option for the individual, the surgery can be completed.
-This procedure starts with getting the patient comfortable with sedation (oral or intravenous), if desired, followed by administration of a local anesthetic (Novocaine).
-The bone is accessed, and a space is created for the implant within the bone.
+This procedure starts with getting the patient comfortable with sedation (oral or intravenous) if desired, followed by administration of a local anesthetic (Novocaine).
+The bone is accessed, and space is created for the affordable dental implant within the bone.
 The dental implant is then placed securely into the bone and a short cap is placed.
 The gum is then secured around the implant.

 After a period of healing (ranging from 2-6 months), a post is placed into the top of the implant.
 The patient’s dentist then creates the final crown, bridge or denture.